Anthony Brooks: D-day and beyond

+Brooks ended the war as a major, and was awarded the Distinguished Service Order, Military Cross, Croix de Guerre, and Légion d'honneur for his service.

 After the war

 He worked for the Foreign Office after the end of the war, spending time in the British embassy in Paris.
 He joined the Secret Intelligence Service (MI6), serving in Sofia from 1947 to 1950, but refused a posting to Hanoi in 1952 and resigned.
 After spending time in France, he rejoined MI6 in 1956, and was sent to Suez.
 He also undertook counter-terrorist operations in Cyprus.
 He was later British Consul General in Geneva, working again with MI6 in Cold War counter-espionage.
 He later joined the Security Service (MI5) before retiring in 1977.

 Personal life

 Brooks married twice, but had no children.

 He died of stomach cancer in London, aged 85.